ezeifeanyiking/DevOps-Projects/Project 1/README.md

 Press `F10` to exit htop.

 ## PS COMMAND
 The ps command in Unix-like operating systems, including Linux and macOS, is used to display information about active processes running on the system.
-It provides a snapshot of the current processes, showing details such as process IDs (PIDs), status, resource usage, and more.
+It provides a snapshot of the current processes, showing details such as: process IDs (PIDs), the type of terminal (TTY), the running time (TIME) and the command that launches the process (CMD).
+The static results are taken from the virtual files in the /proc file system.
 The basic syntax of the ps command is:
 ```Bash
 ps [options]
 ```